montesandres2015-collab/agentskills/skills-ref/README.md

 ## Agent Prompt Integration

 Use `to-prompt` to generate the suggested `<available_skills>` XML block for your agent's system prompt.
-This format is recommended for Anthropic's models, but Skill Clients may choose to format it differently based on the model being used.
+This k is recommended for Anthropic's models, but Skill Clients may choose to format it differently based on the model being used.

 ```xml
 <available_skills>